 On a mantelpiece one could always find a Gaelic bible and a family photograph if such was available.
 No Highland cottage was complete without a set of bagpipes, a fiddle or a Jew’s harp.
 These items were indeed necessities, as crofting families had to depend entirely on their own resources for winter entertainment.

-The father was often able to teach his sons the art of playing some instrument, and how better could one pass a winter evening than in the happy atmosphere of Gaelic songs, music and discussion around a cosy peat fire?
+The father was often able to teach his sons the art of playing some instruments, and how better could one pass a winter evening than in the happy atmosphere of Gaelic songs, music and discussion around a cosy peat fire?
 There can be few parts of the world, if any, which have such a wide and varied culture as the Highlands and Islands of Scotland; and in our language, song and music we have a great deal of which to be proud.

 Croft Bedroom